precice/precice.github.io/pages/community/precice-workshop-2022.md

   <p>Instructors: <a href="https://www.in.tum.de/en/i05/people/personen/gerasimos-chourdakis/">Gerasimos Chourdakis</a>, <a href="https://www.simtech.uni-stuttgart.de/exc/people/Uekermann/">Benjamin Uekermann</a><br/>
   Affiliation: Technical University of Munich, University of Stuttgart, preCICE developers.</p>
   <p>A hands-on introduction to preCICE, recommended for new users that want to learn how to couple their own codes.</p>
-  <p>In this second part, we use the example of part one to get acquainted with several useful tools around preCICE.</p>
+  <p>In this second part, we take a tour over available tools to configure, understand, and post-process preCICE simulations.
+More specifically, we have a look at the preCICE logger, config visualizer, mesh exports, and watchpoints of preCICE.
+We also discuss common tips for visualizing partitioned simulations in ParaView.</p>
   </details>

 * 16:30 - 17:00 CET Break (Offline)